C1nderC0ated/xprt/README.md

 > the menus.
 If you want them anyway, **Settings Tools → Explorer** will write
 > any key you like — declining a menu row isn't blocking you.

+> **And some tweaks are removed because they're harmful, not because they're
+> fake.** DCX no longer writes `debug.sqlite.journalmode OFF`,
+> `debug.sqlite.syncmode OFF` or `debug.sqlite.wal.syncmode OFF` (they were in
+> Battery → **Logs Off** and Gaming → **Performance props**).
+Those switch off
+> SQLite's durability for **every database on the device**: `journalmode=OFF`
+> removes the rollback journal, so a transaction interrupted by a crash, a
+> kernel panic or a battery pull can't be rolled back and leaves a **corrupt
+> database**; `syncmode=OFF` and its WAL counterpart stop SQLite calling
+> `fsync`, so data an app believes is committed can vanish.
+What you'd be
+> trading away is contacts, messages and app state — for write throughput you
+> won't notice. `debug.sqlite.journalsizelimit` stays: it only caps the journal
+> **file size** after commit and costs nothing in integrity.
+Both revert paths
+> (Logs On, Performance Off) now clear the three props, so if you ran an older
+> DCX and haven't rebooted, either one restores `fsync` immediately.
+Same
+> reasoning already retired `debug.force_low_ram` from Logs Off and the
+> vsync-disabling props from Performance Mode.

 > CPU/GPU frequency and governor changes are **not** possible via `setprop` —
 > they live in kernel sysfs and need **root**.
 Neither is the **speaker
 > amplifier ceiling**: the engineering-menu "max volume" sliders edit vendor